ghostyao/Comprehensive-programming-design/README.md

 # Comprehensive-programming-design
+This collection is created to organize my codes in the data structure course, which includes the codes for --array
+--list
+--stack
+--tree
-During this course, we learned the data structure such as: array, list, stack, set, tree; finish the program of Eight queens puzzle and Huffman coding.
+--the program of Eight queens puzzle
+--Huffman coding